 Pursuant to the terms of the VIVA Trust, the members of the Advisory Committee and the Trustee may be appointed and removed, subject to applicable law, by the Protector of the VIVA Trust (the "Protector").
-The current protector of the VIVA Trust is Roberto Artavia Loria.
-In addition, the Protector casts the deciding vote on any matter voted on by the Advisory Committee in the event of an even cast of votes by its members.
+The current protector of the VIVA Trust is Roberto Artavia L. In addition, the Protector casts the deciding vote on any matter voted on by the Advisory Committee in the event of an even cast of votes by its members.
 The Settlor does not currently have, and cannot have at any future time, an economic interest in the property held in trust by the VIVA Trust.
 The Settlor may, however, appoint and remove the Protector subject to applicable law.
-In connection with the structure described above, each of Stephan Schmidheiny, as Settlor, and Roberto Artavia Loria, as Protector, may be deemed to have or share voting or investment power with respect to shares of our common stock held by Grupo Nueva and Los Andes.